izumiFinance/izumi-docs/docs/source/iZiSwap/concepts/limit-order.rst

 The status updates of different users are lazy, meaning that their own parts will only be processed from this grouped value when they update their own limit orders.

+*Limitation: The time complexity of traversal did not disappear, but shifted from the swap operation to the limit order traders.
+Unlike traditional CEX models, limit order providers need to claim tokens traded on their own.*

 .. figure:: ../../_static/images/content/limit-order2.png